croblesm/dbamaster/README.md

 ### Hello there! 👋

-> Carlos Robles is a Solutions Architect at @aws.
+> Carlos Robles is a Solutions Architect at [AWS](https://github.com/aws).
 Also a Friend of Redgate, and a former Microsoft MVP but more than anything a technology lover.
 He has worked in the database management field on multiple platforms for over ten years in various industries.
 >
 > He has diverse experience as a Consultant, DBA and DBA Manager.
 He is currently working as a Solution Architect, helping customers to solve software/infrastructure problems in their on-premise or cloud environments.
 >